 Exploring the patterns of snowflakes, frost fern and music, we include a real music box (playing the "frozen fractal" song from the movie Frozen).
 We examine real frost fern as it appears on windows, snowflakes, and draw them with a scratch board.
 We code the music box, snowflake growth, ferns and trees, all with simple drag and drop blocks.
 Looking deeply at nature's fractals, we examine the simple rules that give rise to frozen fractals and similar life patterns.GET STARTED

 Be dazzled!
 Explore the hypnotic beauty of nature’s spirals!
 We include natural treasures—pinecones, sea shells, and daisies.

 Get creative!
 The art activities, easy online computer models, and spiral coloring book give you the opportunity to express your artistic side while learning about floral spirals and the mathematics involved in this natural organizational pattern.

 From flowers to crystals to atomic particles, nature abounds with broken symmetries.
 Play with floral shapes, making 3D models with broken symmetry, the Trillium flower, the hexagonal Mountain Laurel.
 Included is a pyritohedral piece of iron pyrite and a large model of the pyritohedron (a dodecahedron with some symmetry broken).
-See how reducing symmetry opens up new practical possibilities and new beautyGET STARTED
+See how reducing symmetry opens up new practical possibilities and new beautySUBSCRIBE

 Share the wonder with with your young one, or gift a subscription to a friend!GIVE A GIFT